opengisch/plugin_ci/README.md

 # Rules to follow

 - Put the code in a subfolder of the plugin and not in the main folder.
 The subfolder should have the same name as the repository.
+If the repository contains the `qgis_` prefix, the folder must not contain this prefix.
+- Use `version=dev` in the metadata.txt file

 # Activating unit tests